Tourism in Hangzhou (For Conferences Held in December 2019)

 Tourism in Wuhan (For Conferences Held in December 2023)

-The conferences in May 2021 have been held in Wuhan, China.
+The conferences in December 2023 will be held in Wuhan, China.
 And the last day (from 8:00AM to 17:00PM) of each conference is the time for tourism in Wuhan.
 Here is the planned tourism route:

 Wuhan is the capital of Hubei Province in the People's Republic of China.
 It is the largest city in Hubei and the most populous city in Central China.
 The name "Wuhan" came from the city's historical origin from the conglomeration of Wuchang, Hankou and Hanyang, which are collectively known as the "Three Towns of Wuhan".
 It lies in the eastern Jianghan Plain, at the confluence of the Yangtze river and its largest tributary, the Han River and is known as "Nine Provinces' Thoroughfare".
 Because of its key role in domestic transportation, Wuhan is sometimes referred to as "the Chicago of China" by foreign sources.